SANdood/Ecobee-Suite/README.md

 ### <a name="general">General</a>

 This collection of applications and device drivers has been designed for simple installation, flexibile configuration options and easy operation.
-It is also extensible through the use of child Helper applications that can easily be added to the configuration. **And it fully implements the related [SmartThings Capabilities](http://docs.smartthings.com/en/latest/capabilities-reference.html) and [Hubitat Capabilities](https://docs.hubitat.com/index.php?title=Driver_Capability_List).**
+It is also extensible through the use of child Helper applications that can easily be added to the configuration. **And it fully implements the related [Hubitat Capabilities](https://docs.hubitat.com/index.php?title=Driver_Capability_List).**

 Key Highlights include:
 - **Open Source Implementation!** Free as in beer AND speech.
 No donations or purchase needed to use (but if you insist, see [donations](#donations).
 - Single installation application, **`Ecobee Suite Manager`** used for installing both Thermostats **and** Sensors.
 No need for multiple apps just for installation!
 In fact, the **`Ecobee Suite Manager`** application is the only interface you will use to access all available functions, including those provided by child Helper applications.
-- On SmartThings (only, at this point) you get a sophisticated User Interface that uses custom Ecobee icons throughout the design to provide a more polished look and feel.
 - Display of current weather with support for separate day and night icons (just like on the front of your Ecobee thermostat)!
 - Robust watchdog handling to minimize Ecobee connectivity issues, and now also includes an API Status Tile to quickly identify if there is an ongoing problem.
 On Hubitat, the connection status is displayed next to "Ecobee Suite Manager" entry in the apps list.
 No more guessing if you are still connected or not.
-- Included Helper application (**`ecobee Suite Routines`**) for automating thermostat settings based on Location Mode changes, and/or automating SmartThings Modes/Routines based on Ecobee Thermostat Program changes (including Vacations).
+- Included Helper application (**`ecobee Suite Routines`**) for automating thermostat settings based on Location Mode changes, and/or automating Modes based on Ecobee Thermostat Program changes (including Vacations).
 - Additional Smart Helper Apps to automate circulation time, dynamically adjust setpoints for Thermal Comfort, coordinate fan-on time between multiple zones, automate a "Smart Room," and much, much more.
 - Full support for both Fahrenheit and Celsius

-### <a name="features-therm-ui">Thermostat and Sensor Device User Interfaces (SmartThings only)</a>

-On SmartThings, the primary user interface on a day-to-day basis will be two different types of Device Handlers that are shown on the **`Things`** list under **`My Home`** in the mobile app.

-#### <a name="thermostat">Thermostat UI (SmartThings)</a>

-  - The main MultiAttributeTile tile now reflects additional information
-    - Background colors match Ecobee3 thermostat colors for Idle (magenta), Heat (orange) & Cool (blue), and Fan Only (green) and Offline (red) are added
-    - Displays (Smart Recovery) when heating/cooling in advance of a Program change
-    - Displays the setpoint temperature that will initiate a heat/cool demand while idle, and the actual target temp while heating/cooling.
-      - On iOS, the call-for-heat temperature will be indicated by "Heating **at** XX.X°" in the large tile (while idle), and the target temperature (while heating) "Heating **to** YY.Y°".
-Same for Cool and Auto modes
-      - Android mistakenly says "Heating **at** XX.X" for both modes; bug reports have been filed to get this corrected (again).
-    - All temperatures can be configured to display in 0, 1 or 2 decimal positions (with appropriate rounding)
-  - Most icons are dynamic and in full color
-    - New Operating State icons reflect current stage for multi-stage Heat or Cool, plus humidification/dehumidification (if configured)
-    - Hold: Program icons are now "filled" when in a Hold event so you can recognize the Hold at a glance
-    - Buttons that are inactive due to the current state/mode/program are greyed out
-    - Display-only buttons do not invoke any actions
-  - Dynamic "Resume" button
-    - Normally displays as Resume (Program) button, to override a current Hold: event
-    - While thermostat is in a Vacation event, the button becomes 'Cancel" to allow the cancelation of the Vacation
-  - Hold/Vacation Status display
-    - Displays when current Hold or Vacation ends
-    - If the thermostat loses its connection to the Ecobee Cloud, displays the time that the last valid update was received
-  - Default Hold handling
-    - In addition to Permanent and Temporary holds, now supports hourly holds: 2 hours, 4 hours or Custom Hours.
-    - The default hold type can be configured in Ecobee Suite Manager or for each individual thermostat in Thermostat Preferences.
-    - Also supports using the thermostat's preference setting (askMe is not currently supported)
-  - New Refresh actions
-    - If pressed once, will only request the latest updates from the Ecobee Cloud
-    - If pressed a second time within a few seconds of the first press completing, will force a full update from the Ecobee Cloud

-#### <a name="sensor">Sensor UI (SmartThings)</a>

-  -	A new multiAttributeTile replaces the old presentation, with motion displayed at the bottom left corner
-  - Now displays the parent thermostat current Program within each Sensor device
-  - New mini-icons indicate which of the 3 default programs (Home, Away, Sleep) the sensor is included in
-    - The sensor can be added or removed from a Program by tapping these mini icons
-  - Includes 4 new blank mini-tiles that are utilized by the new Smart Room Helper App

 #### <a name="smartthings">SmartThings/Hubitat Platform Integration</a>

-  - Messages sent to the Device notification log (found under the Recently tab of a Device) are now optimized, most with associated colored icons (icons display on SmartThings only)
+  - Messages sent to the Device notification log (found under the Recently tab of a Device) are now optimized
   - All current Attributes and Capabilities of Thermostat devices are supported
   - Most Ecobee Settings Object variables are are now available as Attributes of a Thermostat (so things like WebCoRE can see and use them).
 See the [list of Attributes](#attributes) later in this document for a complete listing.
 You can view the current value of any Attribute using the `<device>.currentValue('attribute-name')` API of the thermostat devices, and you can change *most* of these attributes using the `<device>.setEcobeeSetting('attribute-name', 'value')` API call.
-  - Supports the latest updated Thermostat Attributes released by SmartThings on July 7, 2017, including the recently added `schedule` Attribute and `setSchedule('name')` Command, which are equivalents to the native `currentProgram`/`setThermostatProgram()` interfaces.
   - Offers several extensions to the standard Attributes and API Commands defined by the thermostat-related capabilities (these are described in annotated lists later in this document.
 These include new API commands to:
     - Add a sensor to a Program
     - Delete/Remove a sensor from a Program